 Postpartum Depression Therapy

 Postpartum depression (PPD) therapy is a vital part of the recovery process.
 Recovery works with medication (such as antidepressants) to help relieve the symptoms of postpartum depression.
 It also helps when people understand the root causes of the condition.
+Find a Therapist Now

 What Is Postpartum Depression Therapy?